CT-Cyber Crime Investigation, Dhaka Metropolitan Police

-The CT-Cyber Crime Investigation, former Cyber Security & Crime Division, commonly known as the Cyber Crime Unit, is a division of Counter Terrorism and Transnational Crime is operated under Dhaka Metropolitan Police of Bangladesh Police.
+The CT-Cyber Crime Investigation, formerly the Cyber Security & Crime Division, commonly known as the Cyber Crime Unit, is a division of the Counter Terrorism and Transnational Crime branch operated by the Dhaka Metropolitan Police.
 The main function of this division is to counter terrorism in cyber space.
-It also patrol, prevent, detect and investigate cyber-terrorism and cyber-crime in Dhaka.
+It also patrols, prevents, detects and investigates cyber-terrorism and cyber-crime in Dhaka.

 History

 This division commenced its operation on 16 February 2016.
 Amidst the rise of cyber crimes and cyber bullying in Bangladesh, the policy makers took initiative to launch this dedicated Cyber Crime Division for Dhaka intended to address digital crimes including online harassment, hacking, financial fraud and many more.
 The agency has renamed their name "Cyber Crime Investigation Division" on 10 July 2020.

 Organization

 Headquartered in 36 Minto Road, Ramna, Dhaka, the division works under one deputy commissioner of police.
 He is assisted by two additional deputy commissioners of police.
 They supervise four teams, namely: